 What Should You Ask Your Doctor About Non-Hodgkin Lymphoma?

-It’s important to have frank, open discussions with your cancer care team.
-They want to answer all of your questions, no matter how minor they might seem.
-For instance, consider asking these questions:
+It’s important to have honest, open discussions with your cancer care team.
+You should feel free to ask any question, no matter how minor it might seem.
+For instance, consider these questions:

-- What kind of non-Hodgkin lymphoma do I have?
+- What type of non-Hodgkin lymphoma do I have?

 - Has my biopsy been reviewed by a pathologist who’s an expert on lymphoma?

-- What’s the stage (extent) of the lymphoma, and what does that mean in my case?
+- What’s the stage (extent) of the lymphoma?
+What does that mean in my case?

 - How much experience do you have treating this type of lymphoma?